 If the email offers a discount, the landing page should take the person straight into redeeming it.
 If the selection of an item is required, the landing page should clearly display the options.

-Nextdoor sends an email promoting the communities “free or for sale” section.
+Nextdoor sends an email promoting the community “free or for sale” section.

 It goes straight to this page to browse items.